-11. Ask participants to decide which of the activities they have identified to improve their village economics. - 10.
-Agree with the villagers that you will take photographs of the leaky-bucket picture and leave the original with them. - 11.
-Ask participants to decide which of the activities they have identified to improve their village economy they think can be implemented and included in their community action plan.
-During the development of a community action plan, incorporate them into the plan. ■
+- der-utilised savings into more productive activities. - 10.
+Agree with the villagers that you will take photographs of the leaky-bucket picture and leave the original with them. - for example, on alcohol and tobacco or investing unthey have identified to improve their village economy they think can be implemented and included in their community action plan.
+During the development of a community action plan, incorporate them into the plan.